 Thank you Forrest!

-The original emails to Forrest are in black and his responses are in blue.
+The original emails to Forrest are in white and his responses are in yellow.

 The beautiful weather the last few days lured me toward a winter attempt to reach the chest.
 I took two Geologists that work with me on a wild, crazy, snowshoe adventure.